-- ""Information Technology (IT)" means data processing information resources, telecommunications, and office systems technologies and information services: - (a) "data processing" means (a) "Information resources" means any equipment including interconnected systems or subsystems of equipment that is used in the automated collection automatic acquisition, creation, conversion, duplication, storage, analysis, evaluation, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the using agency. - (i) "Information resources" includes, but is not limited to, computers, ancillary equipment, including imaging peripherals, input, output, and storage devices and retrieval of data including: central processing units devices necessary for micro, mini, security and mainframe computers; related surveillance, peripheral equipment such as terminals, document scanners, word processors, intelligent copiers, off line memory storage, printing systems designed to be controlled by the central processing unit of a computer, databases, software, firmware, middleware, and data transmission equipment; application and related application development software such; whether owned, leased, licensed, or accessed as operating systems, librarya service; and routine maintenance and support. - (ii) "Database" means a collection of recorded information in a form capable of, and for the purpose of, being stored in, processed, and operated on by a computer. - (iii) "Software" means computer programs that comprise a series of instructions, rules, routines, and applications programs. or statements, regardless of the media in which recorded, that allow or cause a computer to perform a specific operation or series of operations. - (iv) For purposes of this definition, equipment is used by a District if the equipment is used by the District directly or is used by a contractor under a contract with the District that requires its use. - (b) "telecommunications" means voice, data, message, and video transmissions, and includes the transmission and switching facilities of public telecommunications systems, as well as operating and network software. - (c) "office systems technology" Information Services" means office equipment such as typewriters, duplicating and photocopy machines, paper forms, and records; microfilm and microfiche equipment and printing equipment and services. - (d) "services" means the providing of consultant assistance for provided by a contractor associated with any aspect of information technology, systems, and networks. resources or telecommunications, except that information services does not include information resources or telecommunications. - "Board2" means the Board of [Education / Trustees] of [the] School District [No. ] of [Name] County.
-"Business2" means any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other legal entity. - "Business day" means a day that is neither a Saturday, Sunday, nor a state or federal holiday.
+"Information Technology (IT)" means information resources, telecommunications, and information services:

+- (a) "Information resources" means any equipment including interconnected systems or subsystems of equipment that is used in the automatic acquisition, creation, conversion, duplication, storage, analysis, evaluation, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the using agency. - (i) "Information resources" includes, but is not limited to, computers, ancillary equipment, including imaging peripherals, input, output, and storage devices and devices necessary for security and surveillance, peripheral equipment designed to be controlled by the central processing unit of a computer, databases, software, firmware, middleware, and application and application development software; whether owned, leased, licensed, or accessed as a service; and routine maintenance and support. - (ii) "Database" means a collection of recorded information in a form capable of, and for the purpose of, being stored in, processed, and operated on by a computer. - (iii) "Software" means computer programs that comprise a series of instructions, rules, routines, or statements, regardless of the media in which recorded, that allow or cause a computer to perform a specific operation or series of operations. - (iv) For purposes of this definition, equipment is used by a District if the equipment is used by the District directly or is used by a contractor under a contract with the District that requires its use. - (b) "Telecommunications" means voice, data, message, and video transmissions, and includes the transmission and switching facilities of public telecommunications systems, as well as operating and network software. - (c) "Information Services" means services provided by a contractor associated with any aspect of information resources or telecommunications, except that information services does not include information resources or telecommunications.

+"Board" means the Board of [Education / Trustees] of [the] School District [No. ] of [Name] County.
+"Business" means any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other legal entity.

+"Business day" means a day that is neither a Saturday, Sunday, nor a state or federal holiday.

-Change order2__means any written alteration in specifications, delivery point, rate of delivery, period of performance, price, quantity, or other provisions of any contract accomplished by mutual agreement of the parties to the contract.
+"Change order" means any written alteration in specifications, delivery point, rate of delivery, period of performance, price, quantity, or other provisions of any contract accomplished by mutual agreement of the parties to the contract.

-"Chief Business Officer Official" means a District employee, above the level of procurement officer and reporting directly to the superintendent, designated in writing by the Superintendent as having primary management responsibility for District business operations or finance.
-Unless otherwise provided by the Superintendent, the "Chief Business Officer Official" shall also serve as the "Chief Procurement Officer."
-The name and official District title of the person currently serving as the District's chief business officer official must be published in the internal procurement procedures issued pursuant to Section 540.
+"Chief Business Official" means a District employee, above the level of procurement officer and reporting directly to the superintendent, designated in writing by the Superintendent as having primary management responsibility for District business operations or finance.
+Unless otherwise provided by the Superintendent, the "Chief Business Official" shall also serve as the "Chief Procurement Officer."
+The name and official District title of the person currently serving as the District's chief business official must be published in the internal procurement procedures issued pursuant to Section 540.

-[Model Comment: (1) In order to accommodate districts with limited staff, the person appointed as the CBO also serves as the CPO, by default.
+[Model Comment: (1) In order to accommodate Districts with limited staff, the person appointed as the CBO also serves as the CPO, by default.
 The preference is to separate these functions by having the Superintendent appoint different people to each.
 The intent is to elevate the role of the CBO to a person at least one step removed from the purchasing office, hopefully more.
 (2) Unlike the CPO, the CBO is not authorized to delegate authority to others.
 If the same person serves both functions, responsibilities assigned to the CBO may not be delegated.
 Those assigned to the CPO may be delegated.
 (3) The wording of this definition is critical and should not be modified.
 It is carefully tied to numerous decisions regarding how best to adapt the Consolidated Procurement Code to the school district context.]